hasura/graphql-engine/manual/microservices/hasura-microservices.rst

 Hasura microservices run in the **hasura namespace** on a cluster.
 Most ``hasura microservice *`` commands will take the ``-n hasura`` flag while dealing with a service in the hasura namespace.

-The Hasura microservices that run on a cluster are:

-- auth
-- data
-- filestore
-- notify
-- gateway
-- sshd
-- postgres
-- le-agent
-- platform-sync
-- session-redis

 The following command lists the Hasura microservices that are running on a cluster along with their contact endpoints:

 .. code-block:: bash